abaer123/Racing-Repository/Courses/Workshops/CICD/3_Caching_Rules_And_Failures.md

 # Introduction

-In this Challenge we will take our existing pipeline and modify it to show how useful rules and the allow_failure kayword can be
+In this Challenge we will take our existing pipeline and modify it to show how useful `rules` and the `allow_failure` keyword can be

 # Step 01 - Adding Rules